pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.txt

 	Some of the valid values are not even sequential, very spread apart.
 There has to be a list of valid options somewhere (in RX or config for each field).
 2. The RX return unknow lines when requesting the Lines for a menu.
 Realy don't understand what they are for. in some menus, seems to stay stuck in the same return line or no response to the request, making the RX reset/close the connection.
-	Was able to hack it for AR631 "First Time Setup" and "First Time SAFE Setup", but still happen on "Servo Realm" and others in that menu.
+	Was able to hack it for AR631 "First Time Setup" and "First Time SAFE Setup", and "Servo Realm" (don't know if it works here)

 Version 0.2